sai-pallavi-2003/ML-Basics/README.md

-# PythonBasics-And-DatavisualizationUsingPython
+# Basics of Machine Learning.
-This repository contains Python Basics, DataStructures in Python and DataVisualization in Python
+This repository contains Basics of Python and DataStructures in Python and DataVisualization using Python